 MUR pays attention to noise, vibration, dust and lighting issues.
 To minimise the impact the construction has on nearby residents, MUR continues to take stringent measures, such as adopting bored piles to reduce noise disturbance and vibration, installing noise barriers around the construction site and pile driving machinery, adding light shields and adjusting lighting directions to prevent spilling into neighbouring residential units, using water spray to reduce dust emission, as well as optimising transportation schedule of the construction materials.

 MUR has also demanded contractors to pay attention to construction safety and hygiene management, and to only allow low noise construction activities to take place during the permitted night-time working hours.
 MUR has formulated a series of monitoring check points on nearby roads and buildings.
 The monitoring items include settlement monitoring, vibration and air quality, among others.
 An alert warning system has been devised for the prevention of any impact the construction has on the surrounding community and nearby residential buildings.
 To date, all the monitoring data shows that the buildings’ conditions are all stable and no abnormality has been found.
-There is also a messaging group to keep in contact with owners’ representatives of nearby residents so they can receive timely updates on the construction.

 Project is expected to be completed before the end of the year.